kurka/presentations/slides/SASO2018/disobedience.md

 \columnsend

-Knowing the Reformation Threshold $\mathcal{T}$, unfairness is manipulated so Rulers can please People with just the amount of resource needed so they disobedience remains in controlled levels.
+Knowing the Reformation Threshold $\mathcal{T}$, unfairness is manipulated so Rulers please People with just enough resources so their disobedience remains in controlled levels.

 ## Equilibrium 3 - Pragmatic revolution